remiroazocar/remiroazocar.github.io/research.md

 permalink: /research/
 ---

 <p align="justify">My research lies on the interface between statistics and health technology assessment, involving both methodological and applied problems.
-My primary interest is the development of statistical methodology to compare treatments in the absence of head-to-head clinical trials.
-Particularly, in adjusting for differences in patient populations.</p>
+My primary interests are the development of statistical methodology to compare treatments in the absence of head-to-head clinical trials, adjusting for differences in patient populations and overcoming limited access to subject-level data.</p>

 <p align="justify"><i>Themes: biostatistics, applied statistics, health technology assessment, evidence synthesis, health economic evaluation</i></p>